christosgalano/WordPress-on-Azure/docs/Part-2-IaC.md

 Bicep is being used for the IaC; all the templates/modules are available in the **bicep/** folder.

+The [AzNames](https://github.com/francesco-sodano/AZNames-bicep) has been used to apply the desired naming convention.
+Many thanks to [Nikolaos Antoniou](https://github.com/nianton) for suggesting this module and inspiring its creation with his own work [Azure Naming](https://github.com/nianton/azure-naming).

 We are not going to delve into every single one of the modules; instead, we are going to focus on some important and noteworthy aspects.

 ## WebApp